webdew-logo-new_v2-1

 • If you want to narrow down your grid size to the pixel dimensions, you can set the Anchor position to (0,0) and the Corner size to (8,8).
 And, your grid will now be in perfect union with every individual pixel.

-Step 5: Posterize time
+Step 5: Posterize Time

 • Most 8-bit video games can not be displayed in 24 frames per second.
 Therefore, you need to adjust your graphic's frame rate.